Signup for our Newsletter

 His conservation career began as the Assistant Land Manager in Amherst, Massachusetts, where for 10 years he oversaw the management of 2,000 acres of conservation lands, was responsible for the delineation of its watershed boundaries, and maintained the town’s 80-mile trail network including the Robert Frost Trail.
 After leaving Amherst he spent the next five years as the Conservation Land Manager for the Town of Lincoln, Massachusetts, where he was responsible for the stewardship of the town’s trail network, biodiversity fields and helped manage its farm license agreements.

-As Greenbelt’s part-time Accounting Assistant, Joan O’Connor brings her business experience to our Finance & Operations team, supporting many of our financial processes.
-For the past few years, Joan has been volunteering with Greenbelt as a member of our mail crew, assisting in that role remotely during the pandemic.
+Previously, Joan worked as Greenbelt's Accounting Assistant to support many of our financial processes.
+Prior to that, she had been volunteering with Greenbelt as a member of our mail crew, assisting in that role remotely during the pandemic.

 As a member of Greenbelt’s Development and Engagement team, Sharon assists in meeting Greenbelt’s strategic marketing objectives by creating and managing ongoing graphic design across all departments.